node404/jekyll_blog/_posts/2015-10-21-markdown-test-post.md

 ---
 layout: post
-title: "测试yi'xia测试车我是测试"
+title: "a day with markdown test on jekyll"
 description: ""
 category:
 tags: []
 ---
 {% include JB/setup %}

-Enter file contents here

 # this is test
 1. a